Election Day is an exciting opportunity for your voice to be heard through your vote.

 Provisional ballots are a safeguard to ensure all eligible voters are able to cast a ballot.
 You receive the same ballot, but instead of being counted immediately a ballot cast provisionally is put in an envelope and reviewed at our office to verify eligibility before being counted.

 Your name may not appear on the roster for a number of reasons, including if you were already issued a vote-by-mail ballot or if you are not at your assigned polling place.
-Our office reviews 100% of provisional ballots cast and after a full review approximately 85% of those ballots are counted.
-Of the ballots that are not counted, the most common reason is that the voter was not registered.
+Our office reviews 100% of provisional ballots cast.
+Prior to 2020, approximately 85% of those ballots were found eligible and counted.
+Of the provisional ballots that were not counted, the most common reason was that the voter was not registered.

 If you cast a provisional ballot, retain your provisional reference number to find out if your ballot was counted.
 Provisional ballot status will be updated and available 30-40 days after the election.
 If you have lost your receipt, please call (925) 335-7800 for assistance.